project-origin/registry/doc/roadmap.md

 ## Beta

-A continuation of the requirements from the Alpha release.
+The beta version will contain a continuation of the requirements from the Alpha release.

 Progress can be tracked [on GitHub](https://github.com/project-origin/registry/milestone/2)